 A student placed on Academic or Behavioral Probation once the season/activity has started may still practice if they can demonstrate academic responsibility and improved achievement.
-However, they may not participate in any games, tournaments, or special events for a minimum period of 2 weeks.
+However, they may not participate in any games, tournaments, or activities for a minimum of 2 weeks.
 After the two-week time period, the grades and/or conduct will be re-evaluated.
-If suitable improvement is verified by the grade-level teachers and demonstrated to the principal, the student may be eligible to resume full participation.
+If suitable improvement is verified by the appropriate teachers and demonstrated to the Divisional Dean, the student may be allowed to resume restricted or possibly full participation.

-ACADEMIC RISK INTERVENTION (ARI)
+ACADEMIC or BEHAVIOR RISK INTERVENTION

-Students who experience academic difficulties, defined as receiving an "F" or multiple "D's" on a progress report, will be placed on Academic or Behavioral Probation.
-For all students on Academic or Behavioral Probation, a parent conference will be held with the student, principal, and/or counselor.
-The purpose of this conference is to develop an Academic Improvement Plan aimed at improving the student's achievement and performance.
-Students on Academic or Behavioral Probation are required to attend Mandatory Monday Mornings with the principal each week from 06:30 to 07:30 during which time their current status on school work and other academic obligations will be reviewed.
+Students who experience academic difficulties, defined as receiving an "F" or multiple "D's" on a progress report, will be placed on Academic Probation.
+Students who repeatedly do not follow the Gecko Guide and do not follow the CIPLC norms for behavior will be placed on Behavioral Probation.
+For all students on Academic or Behavioral Probation, a parent conference will be held with the student, Divisional Dean, and/or counselor.
+The purpose of this conference is to develop an Academic and/or Behavior Improvement Plan aimed at improving the student's achievement and/or behavior.
+Students on Academic or Behavioral Probation are required to attend extra study sessions as required by the Divisional Dean during which time their current status on school work and other academic obligations will be reviewed.
 Students can also use this time to take advantage of supervised study and to complete or review assigned material.
-Students remain on ARI until they do not have any "F's" or more than one "D".
+Students remain on probation until they do not have any "F's" or "D's" and/or until their behavior meets CIPLC standards.